Herbert von Karajan: Awards and honours

 Karajan was the recipient of multiple honours and awards.
 He became a Grand Officer of the Order of Merit of the Italian Republic on 17 May 1960, and in 1961 received the Austrian Medal for Science and Art.
 He also received the Grand Merit Cross (Grosses Bundesverdienstkreuz) of the Order of Merit of the Federal Republic of Germany.

+Karajan was the recipient of numerous Grand Prix du Disque awards.
 In 1977, Karajan was awarded the Ernst von Siemens Music Prize.
 On 21 June 1978 he received an honorary doctorate from Oxford University.
 He received the Médaille de Vermeil from the Académie française in Paris, the Gold Medal of the Royal Philharmonic Society in London, the Olympia Award of the Onassis Foundation and the UNESCO International Music Prize.
 He received two Gramophone Awards for recordings of Mahler's Ninth Symphony and the complete Parsifal recordings in 1981.
-He received the Eduard Rhein Ring of Honor from the German Eduard Rhein Foundation in 1984.
+He received the Eduard Rhein Ring of Honor from the West German Eduard Rhein Foundation, in 1984.
 He was voted into the inaugural Gramophone Hall of Fame in 2012.
 He received the Picasso Medal from UNESCO.

 From 2003 to 2015, the Festspielhaus Baden-Baden awarded the annual Herbert von Karajan Music Prize in recognition of excellence in musical achievements.
 In 2003 Anne-Sophie Mutter, who had made her debut with Karajan in 1977, became the award's first recipient.
 In 2015 the award was replaced by the Herbert von Karajan Prize, presented at the Salzburg Easter Festival.

-Karajan was an honorary citizen of Salzburg (1968), Berlin (1973), and Vienna (1978).
-Since 2005 his legacy has been managed by the Eliette and Herbert von Karajan Institute.
+Karajan was an honorary citizen of Salzburg (1968), West Berlin (1973) and Vienna (1978).
+Since 2005, his legacy has been managed by the Eliette and Herbert von Karajan Institute.